 But of course, what constitutes “data” means different things to different scholars—and therefore what it means to publish data means different things as well.
 In the sciences, data are typically collected by means of experimental processes or carefully structured research processes.
 The resulting body of collected data—the “dataset”—is a separate object, often one that can be assigned a specific and distinct digital identity.
 In the humanities, however, “data” are primary sources or secondary sources, typically in archives and libraries.
 While it is the case in recent year that humanists have worked with increasing facility with digital resources—for example, using GIS data to create a map of a certain social or cultural phenomenon, like the spread of memorial inscriptions through the Greek and Roman Empires—it is typically the case that such research creates layers of new interpretive data upon an existing dataset (in this case, a GIS database).

 Similarly, there are varying ways of publishing data: (1) as an accompaniment to scientific articles, in support of research method(s) and results; (2) data qua data, as publications in data journals; (3) submitted to a repository (e.g. genomic data) and separately from a publication.
 In the first two cases the journals editors are responsible for ensuring the peer review process; many journals are taking steps to impose more precise requirements on authors, with a view to facilitating reproducibility.
-The American Economic Review, for example, will only consider submissions for publication “if the data used in the analysis are clearly and precisely documented and are readily available to any researcher for purposes of replication.”
+The American Economic Review, for example, will only consider submissions for publication “if the data used in the analysis are clearly and precisely documented and are readily available to any researcher for purposes of replication.”6 Similarly, the policy of PLOS journals stipulates that authors are required “to make all data underlying the findings described in their manuscript fully available without restriction, with rare exception”—further noting that “refusal to share data and related metadata and methods in accordance with this policy will be grounds for rejection.”7

 An additional consideration raised in discussion focused on the distinction between types of data—raw, processed, and metadata.
 Current Data Management Programs (DMPs), a matter of concern across all disciplines and fields—but a matter of institutional or funder policy, not publishing practice—are nearly always ambiguous on just what form of collected data must be preserved and made available.
 Data submitted to journals or deposited into repositories needs to be usable, replicable, or discoverable.
 But unstructured data is difficult at best to reuse, while data published in journals often appears in the “Supporting Information” section of papers—which, not being indexed, makes the data difficult to discover.